microsoft/entref-spring-boot/README.md

 * 📦 Install [Maven](https://maven.apache.org/install.html) to help manage our dependencies
 * ⚙️ Ensure JDK8 tools, and Maven are [in your path](https://java.com/en/download/help/path.xml) (typically done for you on Windows and Mac OS X)
 ```
-> # Validate Maven is installed by attempting to query it's version
+> # Validate Maven is installed by attempting to query its version
 > mvn --version
 Apache Maven 3.5.4 (1edded0938998edf8bf061f1ceb3cfdeccf443fe; 2018-06-17T14:33:14-04:00)
 Maven home: c:\bin\maven\bin\..